Blog Product ManagementProduct Management Process: The 2025 Guide

 - Non-value-add activities: These activities do not contribute to creating value for your customers but are still necessary (e.g., administrative tasks).

 Use visual tools such as flowcharts, swimlane diagrams, or value stream maps to illustrate the process's flow.
-This can help you identify bottlenecks, delays, and potential areas for optimization.
+This can help you identify bottlenecks, delays, and potential areas for optimization and it can be especially useful when building out your MVP or minimum viable product.

 c) Make users aware of new features